Eric-Jon-Severson-Stavanger/Prosjekt-4_COVID/README.md

 # Prosjekt-4_COVID

-* It must be noted this is a group project apart of the MSc Course (Modeling and ComputationalEngineering: MOD510-1 20H).
+* It must be noted this is a group project apart of the MSc Course (Modeling and Computational Engineering: MOD510-1 20H).
 * Special thanks to our Professor Aksel Hiorth: https://github.com/ahiorth. and my 2 group members: Einar Gramstad Salomonsen + Aleksander Storhaug Strøm.

 This project focuses on modeling Covid-19 via a Monte-Carlo Random Walk Model.
 The simulation is based off of research performed